15 out of 16 people found this review helpfulwrite a review of this game

 The GoodRaven Software is a veteran developer of first-person shooters.
 Titles like Hexen, Heretic, Soldier of Fortune and Star Trek: Elite Force firmly established their reputation as a major player in the field.

-Also taken straight from BioShock is a considerable RPG angle.
+Also taken straight from BioShock is a light RPG angle.
 Using the game's currency, you can purchase various nifty perks and upgrades.
-It is possible to develop your proficiency with a weapon of your choice, raising its attack power, ammo capacity, etc. You can enhance your special abilities, raise your HP bar, increase the amount of health packs you can carry, etc. Combined with the "two weapons only" feature from Halo, the limited inventory makes more sense than it did in BioShock, where you could carry a crazy assortment of heavy weaponry, but only nine health packs.
+It is possible to develop your proficiency with a weapon of your choice, raising its attack power, ammo capacity, etc. You can enhance your special abilities, raise your HP bar, increase the amount of health packs you can carry, etc. Combined with the "two weapons only" feature from Halo, the limited inventory makes a bit more sense than it did in BioShock, where you could carry a crazy assortment of heavy weaponry, but only nine health packs.

 Even cooler is the implementation of these time powers during battles.
 Your aging ability doesn't limit itself to crates; you can use it on any enemy in the game!
 Making an enemy soldier die of old age certainly belongs to the coolest gimmicks I've ever seen in a game.
-Competing with it is the possibility to mutate soldiers by manipulating your time device accordingly!
+Competing with it is the possibility to mutate soldiers by manipulating your time device accordingly.
 Imagine being ambushed by five or six soldiers and quickly turning two of them into mutants, who immediately start attacking their former brethren, causing general havoc and confusion.
-Even the object-throwing feature from Half-Life 2 gets an overhaul here, thanks to the time-shifting ability: now you can, beside grabbing stuff and throwing it an the enemies, also catch whatever they are throwing at you, freeze it in time, and send it back with kind regards.
+Even the object-throwing feature from Half-Life 2 gets an overhaul here, thanks to the time-shifting ability: now you can, besides grabbing stuff and throwing it an the enemies, also catch whatever they are throwing at you, freeze it in time, and send it back with kind regards.

 The BadSingularity belongs to the FPS design school that sacrifices exploration to tight scripting and quick pace.
 Half-Life 2 was probably the most famous example of it, and Singularity owes quite a lot to that game.
-While Raven masterfully exploited every possible trick and technique of this design thought, the result is still a very, very linear game.
+While Raven tried to exploit every possible trick and technique of this design thought, the result is still a very, very linear game.
 At least Half-Life 2 had some more or less vast areas with vehicles, which gave you a certain sense of exploration (even if it wasn't really there).
 Singularity is no-nonsense, unmasked, brutal linearity.
 You can't even fall down to your death in this game; the designers made it impossible to jump where you are not supposed to jump.

 Just like in Half-Life 2, there is the irritating consensus on where you can go and where you can't.
 Come on, guys, I'm a soldier!
 I can run with a huge auto-cannon and behead big mummies!
 Why can't I make this tiny, teeny-weeny little jump?!..
 Why do I have to put a crate to get to that opening?
 It's clearly visible that a normal human being wouldn't need a bloody crate to get there!..
 Same applies to objects: why can I age supply boxes and soldiers, but nothing else?
 Why can't I age, say, a chair?
 Why can I throw conveniently placed inflammable barrels but can't throw a stone?..
 And so on, and so on.
-In short: Singularity is a game in which you do what the designers want you to do, or else!..
-I'm sure you can name hundreds of such examples from other FPSs, but they are a bit too obvious in Singularity.
+In short: Singularity is a game in which you do what the designers want you to do, or else.
+I'm sure you can name hundreds of such examples from other FPSs, but they are all too obvious in Singularity.

 Anyone familiar with the history of first-person shooters will immediately notice that Raven tried very hard to pack different cool ideas from other games into Singularity.
-The similarities to BioShock, however, are so strong that we can safely call Singularity a BioShock clone.
-There is nothing offensive in this designation, but I couldn't help feeling that Raven wanted to imitate BioShock too much.
-The setting, while clearly paying homage to BioShock's Rapture, was very appealing; but the "uncovering the story of the past" gameplay element, which was so well-done in BioShock (and which it itself borrowed from System Shock games) sadly seems to be present in Singularity just because "BioShock did it and became a big hit, so let's do it too".
+The similarities to BioShock, however, are so strong that I couldn't help feeling they wanted to imitate that famous game too much.
+For example, the "uncovering the story of the past" gameplay element, which was so well-done in BioShock (and which it itself borrowed from System Shock games) sadly seems to be present in Singularity just because "BioShock did it and became a big hit, so let's do it too".
 The audio recordings of BioShock enriched the story and deepened the characters.
 The audio recordings of Singularity are just... well, audio recordings.
 You can listen to them or you can ignore them - not much will change.
-They are artificially placed, arranged a too neatly in a linear fashion, and generally make little sense.
+They are artificially placed, arranged too neatly in a linear fashion, and generally make little sense.
 Why would a guy take a bulky audio recorder while running away from a terrifying beast anyway?..